bbc/gel/src/foundations/focus.md

 To normalize browser behaviour, and make focus styles more apparent, remove the default style and provide your own.
 Any CSS declaration can be applied to the `:focus` state, but be mindful that focus styles are _functional_ styles, and must be visible under all circumstances.

-In some browsers, background images are eliminated when Windows High Contrast Mode is active.
-Changes to colour alone would also fail **WCAG2.1 1.4.1 Use of Color**[^7].
-Instead, provide a reasonably thick `outline`.
-In most circumstances, this should share the text's `color` (since the contrast for `color` should already differentiate it from the local background).
-Just omit a color value to achieve this:
+Be aware that in some browsers background images are eliminated when Windows High Contrast Mode is active, and changes to _colour alone_ could fail **WCAG2.1 1.4.1 Use of color**[^7], so ensure that you provide a reasonably thick `outline` using a colour with adequate contrast against all the backgrounds on the page where it could be visible.
+One simple way to achieve this is to set the outline colour to share the text's `color`.
+This should be safe since the contrast for the text will already differentiate it from its background.
+The CSS to implement that simply omits the `color` property:

 ```css
 :focus {